tsani/jerrington.me/posts/2019-01-29-self-hosted-ngrok.md

-To test this out, on your local machine, in one shell run `python -m http.server 8888` and in another shell run `ssh -R 3333:localhost:8888`.
+To test this out, on your local machine, in one shell run `python -m http.server 8888` and in another shell run `ssh -R 3333:localhost:8888 yourdomain`.
 Visit `tunnel.yourdomain`.
 You should see a directory listing for whatever directory you were in when you ran the Python command!